How COBRA Works In Michigan — Costs, Applying and More

 Learn about Medicare Advantage

-Michigan’s Health Insurance Options For Pre-Existing Conditions
+Michigan’s Health Insurance Options for Pre-Existing Conditions

 COBRA insurance in Michigan is a great option for those who need temporary coverage.
 It provides up to 18 months of continuous health care coverage, allowing you to maintain your current plan and keep the same doctors while transitioning between jobs or other life changes.

-Apply For COBRA In Michigan
+How to Apply for COBRA In Michigan

 Employer Has 20+ Employees